colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 Our service worker is registered under the "/partials/" scope; this way it can intercept all requests to that specific folder.
 This particular snippet is injected inside the `index.html` file.
-You can verify that everything is working by going to the `chrome://serviceworker-internals/` page inside Chrome, where you should see something similar to this:
+You can verify that everything is working correctly by going to the `chrome://serviceworker-internals/` page inside Chrome, where you should see something similar to this:

 ![Checking Service Workers](/assets/posts/dynamic-templates/sw-working.png)